 The Fallkniven S1L Forest Knife has an overall length of 9 3/4” and features a 5 1/8” Clip Point blade made from 1/4”, laminated, VG-10, stainless steel hardened to 59 Rockwell finished with a mirror polish.
-Also, the handle features full-tang construction with a Thermorun grip and a protruding pommel and the knife is supplied with a black leather sheath.
+Also, the handle features full-tang construction with a Thermorun grip and a protruding pommel, and the knife is supplied with a black leather sheath.

 Those of you who have already read my reviews of other Fallkniven knives on this web site are already aware of my passion for this brand and their laminated VG-10 stainless steel.
 However, what really attracts me the most about these knives is their reliability and durability.
 You see, when I am in the field, I absolutely depend on my knife to provide me with a wide range of services including, but not limited to, slicing, cutting, carving, light chopping, puncturing, splitting, striking, digging, and probably several others I can’t think of at the moment.

 Plus, whenever I look at a Fallkniven knife, it just seems like they have managed to do everything right which is no less than amazing and this is certainly true with the S1L Forest Knife.
-With an overall length of 9 3/4″ and a blade length of 5 1/8″ made from 1/4″, laminated, VG10 stainless steel hardened to a Rockwell hardness of 59, this knife is certainly large and sturdily-built.
+With an overall length of 9 3/4″ and a blade length of 5 1/8″ made from 1/4″, laminated, VG10 stainless steel hardened to a Rockwell hardness of 59, this knife is certainly large and sturdily built.

-On the other hand, the shorter blade does make it far handier as a hunting knife since the 5 1/8” blade is just long enough to handle large game such as Elk and Bear and yet it remains highly controllable for fine work such as small game or capeing.
+On the other hand, the shorter blade does make it far handier as a hunting knife since the 5 1/8” blade is just long enough to handle large game such as Elk and Bear and yet it remains highly controllable for fine work such as small game or camping.

-Also, the is my absolute favorite shape on both a hunting knife and a survival knife because the clip lowers the tip of the blade; thus bringing it closer to the centerline of the blade for greater control.
+Also, the Fallkniven S1L is my absolute favorite shape on both a hunting knife and a survival knife because the clip lowers the tip of the blade; thus bringing it closer to the centerline of the blade for greater control.
 In addition, it can also easily be used as a leather or fabric punch or for drilling holes in wood or bone.

-Plus, the designers of this knife also included a very small, but also very important (in my opinion), feature into the blade of this knife is the clip point blade shape of a miniscule ricasso which, more than anything else, convinces me that their claims of actually using their knives in the field are indeed true.
+Plus, the designers of this knife also included a very small, but also very important (in my opinion), feature into the blade of this knife is the clip point blade shape of a minuscule ricasso which, more than anything else, convinces me that their claims of actually using their knives in the field are indeed true.
 While this small feature is often overlooked by other knife manufacturers, it provides the user with that extra little bit of leverage when carving with the back of the edge that is so useful sometimes.